A forecast of the sensitivity of the DALI Experiment to Galactic axion dark matter: Results and discussion

-As reported in Figs. \ref{Fig_2} and \ref{Fig_3}, the numerical simulation which has been developed in this work indicates that the first phase of DALI project is capable of detecting a DFSZ I axion at $\sim 5\sigma$ with an integration time of 9 days per $\sim$50 MHz-wide spectrum.
-An upgrade with a larger 11.7 T magnet is planned which will greatly increase the scanning speed.
+{As shown in Fig. \ref{Fig_2} and Fig. \ref{Fig_3}, the numerical simulation which has been developed in this work indicates that the first phase of DALI project is capable of detecting a DFSZ I axion at $\sim$$ 4\sigma$ with an exposure time of about two weeks per 50 MHz-wide spectrum.
+An upgrade with a larger 11.7 T magnet is planned which will greatly accelerate the scanning speed, shortening the acquisition time needed to probe a DFSZ I axion with a $\sim$5$\sigma$ significance to about one day.
+This represents an reduction of the time needed to probe a given mass range with a certain confidence level by a factor of $\gtrsim$20.}

 In the Monte Carlo simulation reported in this work, artificial axion signals have been injected at a frequency close to the resonator quality factor peak.
 As the axion signal is placed further away, its SNR decreases in proportion to $Q$.
-During the calibration procedure, a measurement of both white noise and $1/f$ noise is expected to be performed with the goal of measuring the knee frequency of the receiver \cite{NRAO_Radio_Telescopes_and_Radiometers}.
-A lower value of $f_{knee}$, which is of the order of tens of hertz, would allow for a higher frequency resolution.
-In addition, results presented in this manuscript have assumed a realistic noise level, whose magnitude and spectral characteristics may however be different in the final setup and therefore lower the sensitivity of the instrument—e.g. higher or lower physical temperatures, systematics.
+During the calibration procedure, a measurement of both white noise and 1/f noise is expected to be performed with the goal of measuring the knee frequency of the receiver \cite{NRAO_Radio_Telescopes_and_Radiometers}.
+A lower value of f$_{\mathrm{knee}}$, which is of the order of tens of hertz, could allow for a higher frequency resolution.
+In addition, results presented in this manuscript have assumed a realistic noise level, whose magnitude and spectral characteristics may however be different in the final setup and therefore alter the sensitivity of the instrument—e.g. higher or lower physical temperatures, systematics.
 Finally, persistent candidates are to be re-scanned by ramping-down the superconducting magnet that are analyzed in parallel.

-In conclusion, the results of the Monte Carlo simulation reported in this manuscript suggest that sensitivity of the DALI Experiment to QCD axion is tenable over a mass range of the order of dozens of microelectronvolts.
+In conclusion, the results of the Monte Carlo simulation reported in this manuscript suggest that sensitivity of the DALI Experiment to QCD-inspired axion models is tenable within a mass range that remains under-examined due to the hurdles associated with the development of the experimental approach requiered to explore it.

 \textbf{Acknowledgements:} We thank R. Hoyland, R. Rebolo, H. Lorenzo-Hernández for discussions.
 We thankfully acknowledge the technical expertise and assistance provided by the Spanish Supercomputing Network (Red Española de Supercomputación), as well as the computer resources used: the deimos-diva supercomputer, located at the Instituto de Astrofísica de Canarias.